ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-disaster-recovery-plan-and-process-guide.md

 ##### External Dependencies

-External dependencies are those which may affect the success of an ITDR plan and lie beyond the area of control of the ITDR Team Lead (see IT Security – IT Disaster Recovery Policy [Ref, 2] for a role description).
+External dependencies are those which may affect the success of an ITDR plan and lie beyond the area of control of the ITDR Team Lead (see [IT Security – IT Disaster Recovery Policy][drp] for a role description).

 For example: